DoctorKhan/Manual-Override-Book/output/final/Manual_Override_Complete_Book.md

 **The investigation begins with the most basic question: Are you actually making your decisions, or is something else making them for you?**

+# Chapter 1: Progressive Development

-# Chapter 1: The Four Stages of Manual Override Development
+### Chapter 1: The Four Stages of Manual Override Development

 Manual override isn't achieved overnight.
 It's a progressive development that unfolds through four distinct stages, each with specific skills to master and measurable outcomes to track.